Dub Farris Athletic Complex

 The Dub Farris Athletic Complex is a sporting complex with the Dub Farris Stadium owned by the Northside ISD located in San Antonio, Texas.

-The complex is known for its 10,568-seat football & soccer stadium but it is also home to a large natatorium.
+The complex is known for its 10,568-seat football & soccer stadium but it is also home to a large natatorium and the Northside Sports Gym.
 In 2010, NISD announced a three-year agreement that allowed the UTSA Roadrunners football team to use the stadium for practice.